prodrive11/light_poc/docs/UI.md

    ```

    If it's recent data, different stepRouter definition can be used, pointing to various in mem caches.
 4. Data payload can be now interpolated for required precision.
 Or different stepRouter can be defined for precision buckets.
+Serialization can take place here.
-5. Data routed/serialized back to the user
+5. Data routed back to the user